Skip to content

 It's All Fun and Games: Historic Toys of Evanston Exhibit

-This exhibit ran from November 2024 – February 2025 and celebrated Evanston’s iconic contributions to the toy industry and explored the Evanston History Center’s extensive collection of historic toys and games.
+The exhibit celebrated Evanston’s iconic contributions to the toy industry while exploring the Evanston History Center’s extensive collection of historic toys and games.

-Highlights included many inventions designed by Evanston residents: Tinkertoys created by Charles Pajeau and Robert Petit and the many eclectic ideas of Marvin Glass, including the game of Operation and Rock ‘Em Sock ‘Em Robots.
+Highlights included many inventions designed by Evanston residents: Tinkertoys created by Charles Pajeau and Robert Petit, and the many eclectic ideas of Marvin Glass, including the game Operation and Rock ‘Em Sock ‘Em Robots.

-Adding to the extravaganza were hundreds of classics from the Evanston History Center’s historic toy collection.
-And a spotlight on Rudolph, the beloved reindeer created by Evanstonian Robert L. May.
+Adding to the extravaganza were hundreds of classics from the Evanston History Center’s historic toy collection, along with a spotlight on Rudolph, the beloved reindeer created by Evanstonian Robert L. May.